jrsharp/jrsharp.github.io/pages/wishlist.md

 ---

 Most of the things on this page are computers and related items.
-You don't spend most of your life being a geek without building quite a wishlist.
-I've seen so many machines at work, school, clients' or friends' homes or offices, or online.
 Below is a list of some of the more prominent ones I would like to own for my collection.
 If you have anything on my wishlist and would like to donate it or let me make an offer, let me know.
 Thanks.